 Everyone else on review sites does a top 10 this time of year, I don’t watch enough shows to do that justice, so here’s my top 5.
 If your favourite shows like Downton Abbey or the Walking Dead aren’t on here, its probably because I haven’t watched them.

-If I’d done this last year for TV in 2014, the order would have been 5: Homeland, 4: House of Cards, 3: Game of Thrones, 2: Doctor Who, 1: Arrow.
+If I’d done this last year for TV in 2014, the order would have been 5: Homeland Season 4, 4: House of Cards Season 2, 3: Game of Thrones Season 4, 2: Doctor Who Series 8, 1: Arrow Season 2.
 What a difference a year makes…

 I’ve tried to avoid spoilers, but there might be some minor ones in here (only minor plot details though, no character deaths have been mentioned) so warning: Minor Spoilers.

 5. Orange is the New Black Season 3: While House of Cards is normally my Netflix go-to, Orange is the New Black’s third season was everything I wanted from the show, while House of Cards made a couple of small missteps that means it isn’t on my list this year.
 Dispensing with the villain driven plotline from season 2 (much to my relief as that got a bit wearing) it refocused on Piper and Alex, while throwing new character Stella (Ruby Rose) into the mix to create a love-triangle (though a more interesting one than Larry-Piper-Alex was in season 1).
 Background characters like Caputo, Nora and Pennsatucky really came to the fore this season, while we got some hilarious plotlines like Piper setting up a covert used panty business for online weirdos and Crazy Eyes writing sci-fi based erotica that becomes a hit amongst the prisoners and some of the guards.
 Can’t wait for season 4!